 What kind of services do you offer?

 University life will probably be a lot different from anything you've experienced in the past.
 You'll be expected to think and act independently, but that doesn't mean you'll be in it all alone.
-Cal State Northridge will connect you to the resources, people and skills needed for success on and off campus.
+CSUN will connect you to the resources, people and skills needed for success on and off campus.

 Before your first semester, you'll attend New Student Orientation.
 At this all-day event, you'll learn the nitty-gritty details about student life, such as registering for classes and obtaining a student ID.
 You'll also learn about the academic, social and cultural climate at Cal State Northridge.